 SWITRS: On What Days Do Motorcycles Crash?

 One thing before we get started: the number of riders on a given day (or more accurately, the number of miles ridden by them) has the most impact on the number of crashes.
 If there are more riders, there are going to be more crashes.
-From now on I’ll treat the two numbers as equivalent, even though there are some confounding factors, like weather, which would change the ratio of accidents to number of riders on the road; I hope to look at these other factors in a later post.
+From now on I’ll treat the two numbers as equivalent, even though there are some confounding factors, like weather, which would change the ratio of crashes to number of riders on the road; I hope to look at these other factors in a later post.

 As per usual, the Jupyter notebook used to perform this analysis can be found here (rendered on Github).

-Accidents per Week
+Crashes per Week

 The summer holidays do not stand out; only Memorial Day is readily visible.
 Winter holidays, by contrast, show both peaks and valleys.
-I would interpret this as due to the seasonal weather: during the summer, any day is a good day to ride; but during the winter the weather keeps many riders off the roads on most days.
-But it would appear that some winter holidays provide riders with the extra motivation to get out on the bike.
-Look, for example, at Martian Luther King Jr. Day, which occurs in January.
+I would interpret this as due to the seasonal weather:

 n = 15, but only

 Day of the Week

 Car crashes happen less during the weekend, when people aren’t commuting.
 For motorcycles the weekends are prime riding times, and so the number of crashes increases.

 If we think of weekends as a kind of mini-holiday, they provide a way to look at the same seasonal holiday phenomenon discussed above.
 Winter holidays showed high variance, so I would expect to see some weekends with high winter ridership, and some with low ridership.
 Summer holidays had low variance, so I expect to see similar ridership on all summer weekends.